apache/nuttx-apps/nshlib/README.txt

     nsh> time "sleep 2"

-    2.0001 sec
+    2.0100 sec
+    nsh>

-  The addition 100 microseconds in this example is the additional overhead of the time command execution itself which is included in the total.
+  The additional 10 millseconds in this example is due primarily to the quantization error in the timing (this setup used a 10 millisecond periodic system timer).
+Other sources of error could include the additional overhead of the time command execution itself which is included in the total.

   Notice that: